 If the above screen does not pop-up, it means that your Web-browser has been set to a proxy.
-Go to Tools menu>Internet Options>Connections>LAN Settings, in the screen that appears, cancel the Using Proxy checkbox, and click OK to finish it.
+Go to main menu: Network > LAN Settings, in the screen that appears, disable the IGMP Proxy, and click Save to finish it.

-2. After successful login, click Next on the Quick Setup page and then you can go to quickly configure your router.
+2. After successfully login, you can click the Quick Setup to quickly configure your router.